stackbit-projects/aboutgerry-f10be/content/_index.md

     type: section_hero
     title: 'Hi, I''m Gerry Aballa.'
     content: |
+      "
-      "Discipline will take you places where motivation cannot."
+      Discipline will take you places where motivation cannot."
   - section_id: about
     type: section_content
     title: About